apjanco/GAM/README.md

 - Find Job: Approve normalization > Approve
 - Job Upload DIP > Do not upload DIP
 - When you see a little green checkmark next to the bag name, the processing is complete.
+- Find the DIP in the DIPstore.
+Open the objects folder and manually inspect each image.
+All images should be oriented vertically.
+If some are horizontal, double-click on the image.
+When you hover over the image, two arrow will appear at the bottom.
+Use the buttons to change the orientation and ctrl-s to save.
 #
 TODO instructions for upload_dip script